Suez Lab Members

 Jason is a graduate student with a Bachelor of Science in Biochemistry & Molecular Biology from UC Davis, with a minor in Neuroscience.
 His passion lies in unraveling the intricate symbiotic interplays between humans and our microbiomes, driven by a desire to alleviate human suffering caused by metabolic syndrome, particularly through dietary interventions.
 Outside of his academic pursuits, he finds joy in playing basketball, hiking, snowboarding, indulging in video games, riding motorcycles, and honing his culinary skills.

-Brianna is an undergraduate student at Johns Hopkins University majoring in Molecular and Cellular Biology and minoring in Computer Science.
-She is interested in microbiology, genomics, and computational biology.
-In her free time, she enjoys spending time in nature, exercising, and playing guitar.
+Brianna is a combined MS/BS student at Johns Hopkins University studying Molecular and Cellular Biology.
+She is interested in various branches of infectious disease, including antimicrobial resistance, host-microbe interactions, and the pathogenesis of various microbes (especially HIV!).
+In her free time, she enjoys spending time in nature, playing guitar, and singing in a premier all-treble a capella group!

 BMB SCM STUDENT